Waimea Valley Falls, Hike & Swim | Book Oahu Tours, Activities & Things to Do with HawaiiActivities.com

 Things to Know

 The walk over the paved path through the Botanical Gardens is 3/4 mile one way or 1.5 miles round-trip.
-Golf cart shuttles are available from the ticket area to the waterfall for $6 one way or $10 round-trip.
+Shuttle transportation is available from Hale Ho'ike to Waimea Falls.
+The first shuttle starts at 9:45 AM.
+Shuttle ticket sales end 2:00 PM.
+One-way is $10 for each person.

 Top-Rated Activities for Oahu